gmdavef/struts-showcase/README.md

 **rl-scan-with-composite-action.yml**

 This workflow can be triggered by pull_request or push only.
 It builds the .war file and scans it by leveraging the published ReversingLabs GitHub Action "gh-action-rl-scanner-composite".

+**rl-scan-with-cloud-action-trial.yml**

+This workflow builds the .war file and scans it by leveraging the published ReversingLabs GitHub Action "gh-action-rl-scanner-cloud-only".
+This action uses the [ReversingLabs Cloud Scan Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner-cloud).
+Here, the scan happens in the ReversingLabs SSCS cloud portal (the "Trial" instance).

 ## TeamCity